Sundar-0201/sciprog_24/practical4/README.md

 This contains all the .c files for practical 4

-practical3.c compiles the sum of f(x)dx that is ranging rom 0 to pi/3 using Trapezoidal Rule.
+practical4.c compiles the sum of f(x)dx that is ranging rom 0 to pi/3 using Trapezoidal Rule.

+Compilation:
+gcc -o practical4.c practical4

+Execution:
+./practical4

 Output: